JaiWillems/celest/README.md

 ```

-### .positionData(positionData, type)
+### .positionData(posData, type)
 **Description**
-The `positionData` method interfaces with the *ECIdata* or *ECEFdata* attributes to initialize position data of the satellite.
+The `posData` method interfaces with the *ECIdata* or *ECEFdata* attributes to initialize position data of the satellite.
 The user must specify the data as either ECI or ECEF data through the `type` parameter.
 **Parameters**
 `posData`: ndarray of shape (n,3) with columns of xyz position data.
 `type`: Specifies the type of position data as either "ECI" or "ECEF".